Find and apply performance recommendations

 |High||High impact recommendations should provide the most significant performance impact.|

 |Medium||Medium impact recommendations should improve performance, but not substantially.|

 |Low||Low impact recommendations should provide better performance than without, but improvements might not be significant.|

 Azure SQL Database needs to monitor activities at least for a day in order to identify some recommendations.
 The Azure SQL Database can more easily optimize for consistent query patterns than it can for random spotty bursts of activity.
 If recommendations are not currently available, the Performance recommendation page provides a message explaining why.

 You can also view the status of the historical operations.
 Select a recommendation or status to see more information.

-Here is an example of "Create index" recommendation in the Azure portal.
+Here is an example of the "Create index" recommendation in the Azure portal.

 Azure SQL Database gives you full control over how recommendations are enabled using any of the following three options: